Demon Pond (1979 film): Release

 Shochiku released Demon Pond in Japanese theaters on October 20, 1979.
-Upon release, reviews in Japan praised Tamasaburo Bando's performance.
+Upon release, the film did well at the box office.
+Janus Films handled the American distribution of the film and it was screened at the 1985 Janus Films Festival.

 Aside from one television broadcast on TV Asahi, the film was not re-released for 42 years.
 It would eventually be restored on 2021 to commemorate the 100th anniversary of Shochiku as a film distributor.
 Director Shinoda and actor Bando supervised a 4K restoration of the film, which aired on the Shochiku-operated channel Satellite Theater in March of that year.
 It was re-released theatrically in the following summer.

-Janus Films handled the American distribution of the film.
 The restored version made its premiere at MoMA as the opener of its Beyond Ozu: Hidden Gems of Shochiku Studios series on June 10, 2022.
+The restored version was screened at the Cannes Film Festival in 2021.
 The Criterion Collection released the film on 4K, Blu-ray, and DVD on October of 2024, its first ever home video release in North America.

+Reception

+Upon release, reviews in Japan praised Tamasaburo Bando's performance.
+In 1980, Variety wrote a critical review of the film saying “Occasional great images and self-evident ambitiousness provoke a continued extension of credit and patience throughout most of this exceedingly bizarre fantasy, but it ultimately goes unrewarded."

+Janet Maslin of The New York Times, praised the film saying "The film has a primitive style at times, especially where its special effects are involved, and it also occasionally works harder than necessary to startle the audience.
+Most of the time, Mr. Shinoda casts a spell as powerful and persuasive as Tamasaburo's own."

+Reviewers outside of Japan also praised Tamasaburo Bando's performance.
+Variety and New York times reviewers said that the gender of Bando was not obvious to them in the film.

+Jacob Oller writing for the A.V.
+Club was positive about the film saying "Demon Pond evokes classic Japanese psychedelia like House, with Bando as its haunting, hallucinatory centerpiece."
+It was described by the critic Michael Atkinson as “a jolt of delicious weirdness.”
+In 2024, David Mermelstein writing in The Wall Street Journal praised the film.